Extending the Learning

 - EEC108: Understanding academic language to improve content area instruction for ELLs (differentiated by content area)

-- EEC109: Teaching Academic Conversations in Classrooms with English Language Learners.
+- EEC109: Academic Conversations in Classrooms with English Language Learners

-- EEC110: Academic English for ELLs in the Talk, Texts and Tasks of Middle and High School Mathematics and Science Classrooms
+- EEC110: Academic English for English Learners in Math and Science

 - EEC111: Engaging Culturally and Linguistically Diverse Students & Families in Secondary Schools

 - EEC112: Promoting Language Development and Content Area Learning for Specific ELL Subgroups

 - EEC113: Using Technology to Support ELLs in SEI and ESL/ELD Classrooms

 - EEC115: Collaborating through Coaching: Six Standards of Effective Pedagogy in SEI Literacy and Mathematics Instruction